 |Mount Carmel College of Nursing||$16,403||Columbus||Yes||No||Yes|

 Ohio is made up of big cities and small towns with excellent colleges and four-year degree programs.
 Not everyone is cut out for overflowing class sizes and heavy competition for attention from faculty.
-The following non-profit schools each have 5,000 students, but they maintain an average student/faculty ratio less than 20:1.
+The following nonprofit schools maintain an average student/faculty ratio less than 20:1, even those with more than 5,000 students.

 |Ohio Mid-Western College||20 to 1||135||$10,044||Private not-for-profit||Cincinnati|